RiyaBendigeri/Project/README.md

 2.Duplicate names not allowed
 3.Url error not allowed
 4.Any missing parameters in the url not allowed
-5.Id insertion is automatic , hence if ID specified not allowed while post
+5.Id insertion is automatic , hence if ID specified not allowed while post request

 ### Products